-Mitchell Hamline seeks to educate talented, motivated women and men who will effectively and ethically serve their clients and employers, their local and wider communities, their profession, and their law school.
+Mitchell Hamline seeks to educate talented, motivated individuals who will effectively and ethically serve their clients and employers, their local and wider communities, their profession, and their law school.
 To achieve that goal, the law school and its Admissions Committee hold themselves to high standards of judgment, experience, and fairness.

 In making admissions decisions, Mitchell Hamline strives to ensure that: